 We hunted down more Portuguese bakeries – still no luck.
 I Googled "Portuguese buns" and reviewed the image results – no luck.
 I was sharing my story with a chef and in my effort to describe them, pointed out that they were flat, resembling an English Muffin.
 I heard myself say that word – muffin.
 I googled Portuguese muffin and tahdah – there they were on display, with links to recipes and the actual name - Bolo Levedo.
 Apparently they are typical of the Azores, and popular in Cape Cod restaurants.

 What followed was hours of reading recipes, all different in what seemed like significant ways.
 The experimenting began and I have been very pleased with the results.
 The journey of discovery also resulted in the revelation that, like English muffins, they are not baked in the oven!
-They are "cooked" stove top, in a heavy pan or griddle like pancakes.
+They are meant to be "cooked" stove top, in a heavy pan or griddle like pancakes.
+In the end, I found that way too time-consuming and came up with a better way.
+Read on…

 I realize my quest and "great discovery" may be no news to some readers.
 For me it was fun and rewarding.
 If you live somewhere where you can buy these – nice.